MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

    // to write in the BSP (optional)
    #define UI_DRAWING_GPU_drawImage UI_DRAWING_drawImage

-The function names are set thanks some ``define``.
+The function names are set thanks to some ``define``.
-These names redirections are useful when the VEE Port features more than one destination format (not the use-case here).
+These name redirections are useful when the VEE Port features more than one destination format (not the use-case here).

 **UI_DRAWING_GPU_drawImage** (to write in the BSP)

+Similar to ``UI_DRAWING_GPU_drawLine`` (see :ref:`section_drawings_cco`) but let's the image drawer manages the image instead of calling directly the software drawer.

 .. code-block:: c

-   // contrary to the MicroUI C Module, this function is not "weak" DRAWING_Status UI_DRAWING_GPU_drawImage(MICROUI_GraphicsContext* gc, MICROUI_Image* img, jint regionX, jint regionY, jint width, jint height, jint x, jint y, jint alpha) {
+   // unlike the MicroUI C Module, this function is not "weak" DRAWING_Status UI_DRAWING_GPU_drawImage(MICROUI_GraphicsContext* gc, MICROUI_Image* img, jint regionX, jint regionY, jint width, jint height, jint x, jint y, jint alpha) {

       DRAWING_Status status;